bryanhughes/proto-crudl/README.md

 Size the pool according to your requirements.

-Generating Protobuffers
+## Generating Protobuffers

----
-proto_crudl will generate protobuffers that map to the relational schema.
+proto_crudl will generate a `.proto` that maps to each table in the schema (unless explicitly excluded).

-The package for each proto will be the schema that the table is located in the `.proto` files will be generated in the `output` directory specified in the config file with those proto to table mappings being written to a subdirectory that corresponds to the schema the table is in.
+The package for each proto will be the schema that the table is located in.
+The `.proto` files will be generated in the `output` directory specified in the config file with those proto to table mappings being written to a subdirectory that corresponds to the schema the table is in.

-The tool will correctly generate proto files with foreign key relationships that cross schemas.
 Relational databases are inherently namespaced by schema.
 This means that when supporting multiple schemas, and the fact that Erlang has no concept of namespaces, the module name will be the name of the table prepended by the schema name (if set in the config).
 Note that protobuffers are correctly generated where the schema maps to a package.